Skip to main content

 Does this work with PgBouncer in Kubernetes?

 Yes.
-Deploy the exporter as a sidecar container in the same pod as PgBouncer.
-Set the exporter's connection string to localhost:6432 since both containers share the pod network.
-Point the Collector's scrape target to the pod IP or a headless service on port 9127.
+Run the pgbouncer_exporter as a sidecar in the same pod as PgBouncer, with its connection string pointed at the admin console on localhost:6432 since both containers share the pod network.
+Supply the stats-user credentials via a Kubernetes secret.
+Point the Collector's scrape target at the pod IP or a headless service on :9127.

 receivers: